code-and-circuit/spot-web-server/README.md

 3. Spot SDK.
 The Spot SDK can still be used to control Spot.
 The web server allows for files or entire folders to be uploaded and run.
 A filename and entry function name must be provided.
 Necessary services to control Spot can be imported from the existing server files so that Spot can be controlled without the need to register or connect new services.
 This allows more advanced programmers to still use the Spot SDK but without the need to worry about connecting, authenticating, or registering basic services.

 When commands are sent to the server from Scratch or the pre-packaged python scripts, they are added to a command queue.
-These commands are executed at the server's leisure.
+These commands are then executed by the server in order.
 The commands in the queue are visible on the connected website.
 The website also provides the ability to not accept commands at all, to accept them and not run them, and to step through commands in the queue one by one.
 There are a variety of use cases for these options.

 Programs that are packaged and sent from the Python module are saved to a database and can be viewed from the website.
 The website lists all programs and their names and provides the ability to run the programs or delete them from the database.
 When a program is selected, it is displayed on the website so that the code can be reviewed before running.